 Exercise Areas Article 539.1 applies except that hackamore, curb and double bridle are not allowed.
-Dressage Test " Article 539.2 applies except that curb and double bridle are not allowed (only snaffle bits).
+Dressage Test "Article 539.2 applies except that curb and double bridle are not allowed (only snaffle bits).
 Cross-country and Jumping Tests - Article 539.3 applies except that curb, double bridle, hackamores, bit less bridle, wire, double wire and chain bits are not allowed.
-(See reference in FEI Eventing Guidelines on Use of Tack, Equipement and Dress on Eventing Rules page published on FEI Website).
+(Please refer to FEI TackApp).